Nizar7zak/Nizar7zak/README.md

 ### Hi there 👋

-Here is Nizar, I am a full-stack Developer, currently working as a Technical Instructor at Gaza Sky Geeks.
+Here is Nizar, I am a full-stack Developer, currently working as a Front-end engineer at Bayzat.

 I am a Code Academy graduate at [Gaza Sky Geeks](https://github.com/gazaskygeeks).